sunfishcode/basic-text/docs/Background.md

 There were a few errors in the Unicode normalization algorithm in before Unicode 4.1.
 The affected scalar values and sequences are identified as [Forbidden Characters].
-However, they are described as being very rare in practice, and they're corrected since Unicode 4.1 published in 2005 (and earlier in some cases), they're not restricted here.
+However, they are described as being rare in practice, and they're corrected since Unicode 4.1 published in 2005 (and earlier in some gases), they're not restricted here.

 [Forbidden Characters]: https://unicode.org/reports/tr15/#Forbidding_Characters